10 Realistic Ways to Find Extra Cash For Christmas

 3. Use Discretion When it Comes to Discretionary Expenses

-Consider cutting work lunches, coffees, takeaway, dinner out, entertainment, clothing and other discretionary expenses while you save for Christmas.
+Little luxuries for me include coffee and books.
+Others discretionary spending to whittle down for a while could be work lunches, takeaway, dinner out, entertainment, clothing and other discretionary expenses while you save for Christmas.

 While it’s nice to enjoy these things when we don’t have other more pressing expenses, they can add up quickly and so are a good place to start saving now.